Make Money Jobs & Careers

 pitipat/Adobe woman receiving salary from manager

-There are no federal laws preventing an employer from asking about a candidate’s previous salary.
-There are state laws preventing it, though.
+No federal laws prevent an employer from asking about a candidate’s previous salary.
+State laws do prevent it, though.
 In California, employers can’t ask.

 What is your race?